-Frobisher's Nietzschean conception of time as an endlessly repeating set of events and circumstances provides a particularly 'elegant' possible temporal model within a book whose tribal warfare in its distant future disturbingly resembles that of its distant past.
-However, the eternal return is ultimately a model which interrogates the possibility of acceptance of life as it is, and whose non-linear application of cyclicality refuses the possibility of meaningful change.
-As such, it is a paradoxically anti-temporal model of temporality, whose focus is not on the course of lived events as they unfold, but on the certainty of their endless recurrence.
-While such a model may serve to 'comfort' Frobisher at the moment of his death, it is not able to account for the vital moments of change that are at work across the macronovel.
-If such a future is unalterably destined to be repeated, then the long-term efforts of the reincarnated Horologists in The Bone Clocks are ultimately fruitless, while the narrator's urging of the reader to take up his compassionate lifelong course of helping others in 'My Eye On You' is little more than an endlessly repeated plea.
+Frobisher's Nietzschean conception of time as an endlessly repeating set of events provides a particularly "elegant" possible temporal model within a book whose tribal warfare in its distant future disturbingly resembles that of its distant past.
+However, the eternal return is ultimately an ethical thought experiment which interrogates the possibility of acceptance of life as it is, and whose non-linear cyclicality refuses the possibility of meaningful change.
+As such, it suggests a paradoxically anti-temporal model of temporality, whose focus is not on the course of lived events as they unfold, but on the certainty of their endless recurrence.
+While Frobisher's imagining of an endlessly cyclical temporality may serve to "comfort" him at the moment of his death, this temporal model is not able to account for the vital moments of change that are at work across the macronovel.
+If such a future is unalterably destined to be repeated - as suggested with Frobisher's reference - then the long-term efforts of the reincarnated Horologists in The Bone Clocks are ultimately fruitless, while the narrator's urging of the reader to take up his compassionate lifelong course of helping others in "My Eye On You" is little more than an endlessly repeated plea.
 As Cloud Atlas demonstrates with Frobisher's suicide, the lived outcome of such temporal fatalism may be ideologically comforting, but practically futile.
 By contrast, the inclusion of reincarnation in the macronovel suggests an alternative model of temporal cyclicality that allows for ongoing change and progression, for better or worse, spiralling across unimaginably long timescales and individual moments alike.
-Across this endlessly fluctuating fictional world, the depiction of 'reincarnation time' in the macronovel reinforces that what is at stake isn't whether change is possible, but whether such changes will result in ethical progression or regression.
+Across this endlessly fluctuating fictional world, the depiction of "reincarnation time" in the macronovel reinforces that what is at stake isn't whether change is possible, but whether such changes will result in ethical progression or regression.